plone/plone-vs-utilities/README.md

 ![Volto Snippets for VS Code](https://github.com/plone/plone-vs-snippets/raw/master/images/vs-code-snippets-volto.gif)

-## ZCML Language Configuration and Formatter for VSCode
+## ZCML an TAL/ZPT Language Configuration and Formatter for VSCode

 ZCML is an XML extension used by Zope applications to configure themselves.
 Its used extensively in [Plone](https://plone.org).